You Belong Here

 LU Summer Research Expo (August): The LU Summer Research Expo is an opportunity for fellows and associate fellows to get feedback on their projects, network, further develop collaborations, and celebrate your successes.

-Radical Love Conference (March): The annual Radical Love Conference is a public-facing, community building event designed to enhance our antiracist community of practice.
+Radical Love Conference (February): The annual Radical Love Conference is a public-facing, community-building event designed to enhance our antiracist community of practice.

 Faculty mentors are welcomed and encouraged to recruit students to their own projects.
 Those students will need to fill out an application form to the program and indicate on the application if the student will enroll in academic credit with the faculty advisor or the Marcon Institute director.